BM32ESRF/lauetools/index.rst

 *************************************************
 - start Lauetools GUIs from command line :

-To deal with relative import, the package name ‘LaueTools’ must be specified to the python interpreter as following
+To deal with relative import, the package name ‘LaueTools’ must be specified to the python interpreter with -m option as following

-	Examples:
+	if LaueTools is a current subfolder:

 	- python -m LaueTools.LaueToolsGUI

-	- python -m LaueTools.LaueSimulatorGUI
+	- python -m LaueTools.GUI.LaueSimulatorGUI

-	- python -m LaueTools.PeaksearchGUI
+	- python -m LaueTools.GUI.PeaksearchGUI

 The two last GUIs (LaueSimulatorGUI, PeaksearchGUI) can be accessed by the first main one, LaueToolsGUI